-The 2020 State of the Commute Report reviews ten years of data to establish regionwide trends in freeway travel, delay, and transit ridership on multiple modes.
+The 2023 SOC Report reviews ten years of data to establish regionwide trends in freeway travel, delay, and transit ridership on multiple modes.
 These and other transportation performance metrics are presented in the context of population, employment, and economic activity growth values.
-Past SOC reports are available on the SANDAG State of the Commute webpage.
+Past SOC reports are available on the SANDAG SOC webpage.